realworldocaml/book/en/lists-and-patterns.md

 it's the empty cell.
 With a match statement, this work happens exactly once per list element.

-Overall, pattern matching is typically more efficient than the alternatives one might code by hand.
+Generally, pattern matching is typically more efficient than the alternatives you might code by hand.
 One notable exception is matches over strings, which are in fact tested sequentially.
 But most of the time, using pattern matching is a clear performance win.